BuvinJT/distbuilder/docs/QuickStart.md

 	python hello.py

-It doesn't do much...
+Don't expect it to do much...
 It simply writes "Hello World!" to the console.

 Now, run the build script: